From Compliance to Continuity: How Risk Assessments Help Your Business

 Many businesses first encounter risk assessments through compliance requirements.
 Depending on your industry and the data you handle, you may have obligations under the Privacy Act, industry regulations, or client contractual requirements to demonstrate that you've assessed and managed your information security risks.

-ISO 27001 certification requires a comprehensive risk assessment as its foundation.
+ISO 27001 certification requires a structured risk assessment covering all information assets as its foundation.
 The Essential Eight framework is built around managing specific categories of risk.
 APRA CPS 234 mandates risk-based information security management for regulated entities.
-In each case, the risk assessment is the starting point — not an optional extra.
+In each case, the risk assessment is the starting point, not an optional extra.

 The Continuity Dimension